RiiConnect24/Wii-Guide/_pages/en_US/priiloader.md

 ![Priiloader](/images/priiloader.jpg)

-Please do **not** install Priiloader on a vWii (Wii mode on Wii U).
+Do **not** install Priiloader on a vWii (Wii mode on Wii U).
 You will brick your vWii by doing this.
 {: .notice--warning}

 #### What you need